 Troubleshooting

-- Check that the tools you need are allowed via Manage > Manage allowed tools
+- Check that the tools you need are allowed on the platform you’re using under Allowed Tools per Platform (

 - For command-based MCPs, ensure the command and arguments are correct